matiasdc1/moover-web/README.md

     - 3

 Those were created beforehand.
 Of course you can also create new ones and then search them.
 Just remember to take note of the provided ID.

+## API Usage

+As of today (2nd March 2022) the API is disabled.
+You are not longer able to find or create new moovers.